jimhigson/oboe.js-website/content/api.md

 .removeListener('fail', callback)
 ```

-Removes a listener.
+Remove any listener on the Oboe instance.

-From inside the node and path listeners calling [.forget()](#-forget-)
+From inside node and path callbacks [.forget()](#-forget-)
 is usually more convenient since it is not required to store a reference
-to the callback but `.removeListener()`
+to the callback function.
+However, `.removeListener()`
-has the advantage that it can be called from anywhere.
+has the advantage that it may be called from anywhere.

 .abort()
 --------